OPTIMALSYSTEMS/enaio-webclient-demo-modal-dialog-addon/README.md

 ### onInit

 Triggered whenever the modal dialog is made visible.
-It conveys the current state, allowing the dashlet to initialize itself swiftly.
+It conveys the current state, allowing the modal dialog to swiftly initialize itself.
 Dive deeper into the [documentation](https://help.optimal-systems.com/enaio_develop/x/cQCxB) for exhaustive details on this event.

 ## Methods